lnynhi02/coffee-sales-dp-docs/docs/index.md

 ##### Caching Strategy for Real-time Processing
 Since condition checks are performed continuously in real time, lookup tables are cached in Redis to optimize performance:

-- products: List of all available products
+- `products`: List of all available products
-- payment_methods: Only ID of method bank transfer and bank name ACB
+- `payment_methods`: Only ID of method bank transfer and bank name ACB
-- customers: List of all customers
+- `diamond_customers`: List of all diamond-tier customers
-- order_info: Mapping of `order_id` to `customer_id` and `payment_method_id` for fast access

 #### Batch Flow
 Data is loaded into the Lakehouse following the Medallion Architecture.